-63. Additionally, the agency interpretation of the Affordable Care Act is beyond its lawful authority because it is not entitled to Chevron deference.
+62. Additionally, the agency interpretation of the Affordable Care Act is beyond its lawful authority because it is not entitled to Chevron deference.
 When analyzing an agency interpretation of a statute, courts apply the two-step framework of determining whether the statute is ambiguous and, if so, if the agency's interpretation is reasonable.
 Chevron U.S.A., Inc. v.
 Natural Res.
-Def.
-Council, Inc., 467 U.S. 837, 842-43 (1984).
+Defense Council, Inc., 467 U.S. 837, 842-43 (1984).
 The theory is that a statutory ambiguity is an implicit delegation, but questions of "deep 'economic and political significance" are exceptions to the delegation rule.
 King v.
 Burwell, 135 S. Ct.
-2480, 2489 (2015) (quoting Util.
-Air Regulatory Grp. v.
+2480, 2489 (2015) (quoting Utility Air Regulatory Group v.
 EPA, 134 S. Ct.
 2427, 2444 (2014)).

-64. First, the Affordable Care Act is not ambiguous as to whether States must pay the Health Insurance Providers Fee to the federal government through the Medicaid and CHIP managed care organizations.
+63. First, the Affordable Care Act is not ambiguous as to whether States must pay the Health Insurance Providers Fee to the federal government through the Medicaid and CHIP managed care organizations.
 Nothing in the language of the Act itself indicates or implies that States must pay the fee.

-65. Second, the decision to tax the States and put in legal jeopardy the States' legal entitlement to a significant portion of their budgets are questions of deep economic and political significance Congress would not have delegated to the Department of Health and Human Services apart from an express grant of authority.
+64. Second, the decision to tax the States and put in legal jeopardy the States' legal entitlement to a significant portion of their budgets are questions of deep economic and political significance Congress would not have delegated to the Department of Health and Human Services.